 This is because every Apple Watch has most of the same sensors that track fitness, including a built-in heart-rate sensor, GPS, gyroscope and altimeter.
 They all sync with Fitness and Health apps on your iPhone, and they all use Activity Rings to show you how you're progressing on your fitness goals throughout the day.

-What do the red, green and blue Activity rings mean?
+Activity rings: What do the red, green and blue rings mean?

 If you don't know, Activity Rings have been a feature of the Activity app — which is now the "Fitness" app — since Apple released the first Apple Watch in 2015.
-And to be honest, the Activity Rings haven't changed much in the last five years.
+And to be honest, the Activity Rings haven't changed much since then.
 There are still three rings, each of represents a different fitness or movement goal that you should aim to achieve in one day.

 • The red Activity ring (aka your Move ring) represents your movement and shows you how many active calories you’ve burned.